 In addition to the traditional Geochemistry course, this book offers Geochemistry of microorganisms, Geochemistry of dispersed systems, Geochemistry of cryogenesis, and Geochemistry of cryptobiosphere.

-Lecture 1: Geochemistry tools, statistical geochemistry, equilibrium thermodynamics: phase diagrams, nonequilibrium thermodynamics, thermodynamic principles of evolution, laws of self-development
+Lecture 1: Geochemistry tools.
+Statistical geochemistry.
+Equilibrium thermodynamics: phase diagrams.
+Nonequilibrium thermodynamics, thermodynamic principles of evolution.
+Laws of self-development.

 Lecture 3: Geochemistry of elements

-Lecture 6: Geochemistry of processes (continuation)
+Lectures 5 and 6: Geochemistry of processes